Kamalatho Naa Prayanam: Production

 The film was formally launched at Hyderabad on 1 June 2013 at Hyderabad.
-On the same day, a set of posters were released featuring Archana in two attires with one being a bold prostitute and the other being a bride.
 In an interaction to the media in early June 2013, Narasimha Nandi, about the film, spoke "The story is set against the 1950 backdrop and shows how all her efforts to lead a normal life fail and she takes her life after the only man whom she trusts also betrays her.
 The film is being shot in Rajamundry and Hyderabad."

-The Principal photography started from 25 August 2013 and ended on 10 September 2013 in a single schedule.
-According to producers the film was shot in scenic locations like Araku, Ranasthali, Rajahmundry, Singanapalli and Pattiseema which are known for their aesthetic locations.
-Narasimha Nandi then said that most of the film was shot in rain due to the story's demand.
-Three songs and 40% of the film's talkie part was wrapped up in the first schedule which ended in the end of June 2013.
-Finally the film's shoot ended on 10 September 2013 after which the Editing process started.
-The post production activities came to an end in early January 2014 which was confirmed by a press note.

 Later, in an interview to the media, Sivaji spoke about his character in the film.
 He spoke "I change the way I look — from the clothes I wear to my dressing to my moustache, hair styling.
 A military man who works in the Burmese Army, comes hunting for a friend and meets a girl called Kamala and falls for her."
 He also added "The entire film was shot in rain from the first frame to the last frame.
 Wherever there was water we would stop and shoot there.
 We must have used water from many lakes".

 Soundtrack

 Kishan Kavadiya aka KK composed the Music for the film while Vanamali penned the lyrics for all the songs.
 In early January 2014, it was reported that the film's audio would be launched on 25 January 2014.
 The film's audio was launched on the said date at Hyderabad.
 The entire cast and crew made their way to the event which was a fun filled affair.

-Veteran director Dasari Narayana Rao and ex Andhra Pradesh Assembly speaker Suresh Reddy unveiled the audio.
+Reception

+A critic from The Hindu wrote, "The entire film is shot in the rain to show the mood of the story and the characters.
+The setting is very believable and cinematography captures the locations and ambience vividly" but concluded that "Many scenes were incorporated to fill the spaces, dialogues are dramatic and the pace slow.
+Archana and Sivaji are okay but they didn’t quite fit into the period drama, both sounding bit awkward in their costumes and dialogues".